 Below are some high level points which should get you started.

-- Unless you are an Admin role or the owner of the dataset, for anyone else to access a dataset, specific permissions on that dataset must be set (tagging)
+- Only someone with the Admin role or the owner of a dataset has access to that dataset.
+For anyone else to access a dataset, specific permissions on that dataset must be set (tagging).

-- Tagging is done using fixed permissions sets: view, edit, update are the most common but there are others
+- Tagging is done using fixed permissions sets: 'view', 'edit' and 'update' are the most common but there are others, such as 'hide'

-- Dataset-level permissions sets must be applied to roles: user and admin are the standard ones but others can be created
+- Dataset-level permissions sets must be applied to roles: user and admin are the standard roles but others can be created

 - Each dataset should have only one tag of each type, although a permission type can be applied to multiple roles e.g.

 - Note that when setting Apply Tag (see screenshot at the end of the article) a different permission type must be set on a different line, but once saved each permission type will appear on the same line separated by ; i.e. the above example will display as

 - Multiple tags will not operate correctly when applied to one dataset e.g.

 The following approach is the minimum for a given user (name) to have access:

 - Ensure username has an entry in the users table with at least role "user".
 (Only those with the admin role are able to create/amend users.)